Blosc/blogsite/pages/blosc-in-depth.rst

    :width: 75%
    :align: center

-Finally, `Python-Blosc2 <https://github.com/Blosc/python-blosc2>`_ is not only a Python wrapper for C-Blosc2, but also a powerful computing engine that can perform advanced computations on compressed data.
-It is designed to work transparently with NumPy arrays, while leveraging both NumPy and numexpr for achieving great performance.
-Among the main differences between the new computing engine and NumPy or numexpr, you can find:
+Finally, there is `Python-Blosc2 <https://github.com/Blosc/python-blosc2>`_ which, besides being a Python wrapper for C-Blosc2, also brings a `powerful computing engine <https://www.blosc.org/python-blosc2/getting_started/overview.html#operating-with-ndarrays>`_ that can perform advanced computations on compressed data that can be arbitrarily large and potentially `distributed <https://ironarray.io/caterva2>`_.

-* Support for ndarrays that are compressed in-memory, on-disk or `on the network <https://github.com/ironArray/Caterva2>`_.
-* Can perform many kind of math expressions, including reductions, indexing, filters and more.
-* Support for NumPy ufunc mechanism, allowing to mix and match NumPy and Blosc2 computations.
-* Excellent integration with Numba and Cython via User Defined Functions.

 Find more information in the `Python-Blosc2 documentation <https://www.blosc.org/python-blosc2>`_.